gethiox/HIDI/README.md

 - greatly improved speed of application start and termination
 - Added input device grabbing for exclusive usage
 - new "cc_learning" action for easier analog input CC learning
+- CC learn mode - easier way to learn CC with unstable analog input, also useful for multi-axis analog sticks.

 # TODO
 - improve throttling logic to the best possible solution